 SQL Server applications can also access the 2007 Office System, and earlier, files from SQL Server heterogeneous data connectivity and Integrations Services capabilities as well, via the 2007 Office System Driver.
 Additionally, 64-bit SQL Server applications can access to 32-bit Jet and 2007 Office System files by using 32-bit SQL Server Integration Services (SSIS) on 64-bit Windows.

-MSDADS: With the Microsoft OLE DB Provider for Data Shaping (MSDADS), you can create hierarchical relationships between keys, fields, or rowsets in an application.
+Microsoft OLE DB Provider for Data Shaping (MSDADS): With MSDADS, you can create hierarchical relationships between keys, fields, or rowsets in an application.
 No major feature enhancements have been made since MDAC 2.1.
 This Provider has been deprecated.
 Microsoft recommends that you use XML, instead of MSDADS.

 Oracle ODBC and Oracle OLE DB: The Microsoft Oracle ODBC Driver (Oracle ODBC) and Microsoft OLE DB Provider for Oracle (Oracle OLE DB) provide access to Oracle database servers.
-They are built by using Oracle Call Interface (OCI) version 7 and provide full support for Oracle 7.
+They're built by using Oracle Call Interface (OCI) version 7 and provide full support for Oracle 7.
 Also, it uses Oracle 7 emulation to provide limited support for Oracle 8 databases.
 Oracle no longer supports applications that use OCI version 7 calls.
 These technologies are deprecated.
-If you are using Oracle data sources, you should migrate to Oracle-supplied driver and provider.
+If you're using Oracle data sources, you should migrate to Oracle-supplied driver and provider.

-JRO: Jet Replication Objects (JRO) is deprecated.
+Jet Replication Objects (JRO): JRO is deprecated.
 JRO is used within ADO with Jet (.mdb) databases to create and compress Jet Databases (.mdb's) and perform Jet Replication Management.
 MDAC 2.7 will be its last release.
-JRO will not be available on the 64-bit Windows operating system.
-JRO is not supported in the Microsoft Access 2007 file format (.accdb).
+JRO won't be available on the 64-bit Windows operating system.
+JRO isn't supported in the Microsoft Access 2007 file format (.accdb).

-16-bit ODBC Support: If you are using 16-bit applications, you should migrate to a 32-bit application.
+16-bit ODBC Support: If you're using 16-bit applications, you should migrate to a 32-bit application.
 16-bit functionality is deprecated and is being removed from 64-bit operating systems.
 For more information, see Knowledge base article 896458.